 Herb, Finely Shredded from Peru (SKU 3716)

 Rue has been used as a medicinal and "antimagic" herb for centuries.
 During the Middle Ages, it was considered a reliable defense against spells and witches, and reported to be an antidote to all dangerous poisons.
-Rue was hung in doorways and windows to keep evil spirits out and was given as a gift to the parents of newborns for protection; it is still thought to bring blessings and protection to one's home.
+Rue was hung in doorways and windows to keep evil spirits out and was given as a gift to the parents of newborns for protection.

 Rue belongs to the Rutaceae (Rue family).
 It is an aromatic plant native to southern Europe and northern Africa.
 It is commonly cultivated in Europe and the U.S., sometimes escaping to grow wild locally.
 It is a small evergreen subshrub or semiwoody perennial 60-90 cm tall and almost as wide.
 The stems become woody near the base, but remain herbaceous nearer the tips.
 The 7.6-12.7 cm long leaves are dissected pinnately into oblong or spoon shaped segments.
 They are somewhat fleshy and usually covered with a powdery bloom.
 The sea green foliage has a strong, pungent, rather unpleasant scent when bruised.
 The paniculate clusters of small yellow flowers appear in midsummer, held well above the foliage and often covering most of the plant.
 Each flower is about 1.3 cm across with four concave notched petals.
 The fruit is a roundish capsule, warted, and 4-lobed, each lobe opening into 2 valves.